ankitpokhrel08/IMDB_RNN/readme.md

 ## Usage
 1. Open the app in your browser (usually at `http://localhost:8501`).
 2. Enter your name and movie review in the provided fields.
-3. Click on "Generate Analysis" to see the sentiment analysis and star rating.
+3. Click "Generate Analysis" for sentiment analysis and star rating.

 ## Files
 - `app.py`: Main application file for Streamlit.
-- `simplernn.ipynb`: Jupyter notebook for training the RNN model.
+- `simplernn.ipynb`: Jupyter notebook for RNN model training.
 - `embedding.ipynb`: Jupyter notebook for embedding representation.
 - `requirements.txt`: List of required Python packages.
 - `simple_rnn_imdb.h5`: Pre-trained RNN model file.